replicatedhq/replicated-docs/docs/reference/replicated-cli-cluster-prepare.md

   <tr>
     <td>--version</td>
     <td>string</td>
     <td>(Required) The Kubernetes version to provision.
 For OpenShift clusters, provide the supported OpenShift version.
 The format is distribution dependent.
-For supported versions, see <a href="/vendor/testing-supported-clusters">Supported Clusters and Requirements</a>.</td>
+For supported versions, see <a href="/vendor/testing-supported-clusters">Supported Clusters and Requirements (Beta)</a>.</td>
   </tr>
   <tr>
     <td>--wait</td>